Why Self-Funded Employers Need Independent Data Analytics

 The Fiduciary Case

-Under ERISA, self-funded plan sponsors have a fiduciary duty to act in participants best interests.
-Relying solely on vendor-provided analytics, without independent verification, creates a fiduciary risk thats increasingly difficult to defend.
+Under ERISA Section 404(a)(1)(A), self-funded plan sponsors have a fiduciary duty to act solely in the interest of participants and beneficiaries.
+Relying solely on vendor-provided analytics, without independent verification, creates a fiduciary risk that's increasingly difficult to defend.

 Get Your Free ASO Contract Guide